 Our Board has a standing Audit Committee, Compensation Committee, and Corporate Governance and Nominating Committee.
 Each of these Board committees is comprised solely of independent directors, with each of the committees having a separate chair.
 See "Committees of the Board of Directors" below for a description of each of these Board committees and its members.
 The key responsibilities of the Board include developing the strategic direction for the Company and providing oversight for the execution of that strategy by management.
 The Board has an active role, as a whole and also at the committee level, in overseeing management of the Company's risks.
 The Board regularly reviews information regarding the Company's financial, strategic and operational issues, as well as the risks associated with each, and that oversight includes a thorough and comprehensive annual review of the Company's strategic plan.
-One area of Board focus in 2020 relating to risk oversight of the steps taken by the Company to mitigate the impact of the pandemic.
+One area of Board focus in 2020 relating to risk oversight concerned the risks that the COVID-19 pandemic presented to the Company's employees, customers, franchisees and supply chain, and oversight of the steps taken by the Company to mitigate the impact of the pandemic.